 Not everyone could afford buying a $500-radar detector regardless of the acclaim such an expensive piece of electronics can receive.
-In the case of issues in budget, there’s always Whistler who provides the market with radar detectors that are stripped down to the essentials—decent range, laser detection, clear alerts, GPS, among others—at a really reduced rate.
+In the case of issues in the budget, there’s always Whistler who provides the market with radar detectors that are stripped down to the essentials—decent range, laser detection, clear alerts, GPS, among others—at a reduced rate.

 Such is the case for the Whistler CR90, which was once the brand’s flagship model before it moved on the Whistler CR93 (review here).
 If GPS is an important feature for you, then you’d be glad to know that this is one of the rare detectors sold before the $300-mark, but also comes with other useful functions such as the Stay Alert and Alert Priority.
 It is also the first Whistler radar detector to have a windshield mount.